samuelroland/KanFF/doc/records-management.md

 - link: can contains a link that is related to the task
 - completion_date: date of the completion of the task

+## Pack "Collectif Assoc Vaud":
+This pack of data in french is about a fictive collective.
+### Content:
+- 100 users
+- 13 groups
+- 16 projects
+- 25 works (9 real works written by hand + 16 works inbox (16 because 1 for each project))
+- 336 tasks (36 real tasks written by hand + 300 in lorem ipsum)
+- 538 join
+- 12 log
+- 24 participate (association of group_id and project_id written by hand)